 An ideal candidate must demonstrate outstanding academic achievement (A’s and B’s) through his middle school education.
 Students must show great interest in his own education, demonstrate personal motivation, be willing to work as a team player, and possess a genuine desire to be a part of the Seton Hall Prep community.
 Students residing in the areas of Newark, East Orange, Irvington, and Orange will receive the highest priority as candidates for the program.

-The Griffin Bridges Program provides educational, financial, and social support to enable academically talented, financially limited young men from the Greater Newark area to attend Seton Hall Preparatory School.
-The Griffin Bridges Program is specifically designed to meet the needs of inner-city young men, regardless of race or creed, by providing them an environment where they can learn, develop, and realize their full potential.
+The Griffin Bridges Program provides educational, financial, and social support to enable academically talented young men from the Greater Newark Area to attend Seton Hall Preparatory School.
+The Griffin Bridges Program is specifically designed to meet the needs of young men, regardless of race or creed, by providing them an environment where they can learn, develop, and realize their full potential.

 With 100% of its Scholars accepted to four year colleges, Griffin Bridges is changing the paradigm for male students from the inner-city.
 Seton Hall Prep and Griffin Bridges wishes to continue its commitment to young men who want to succeed.

-Twenty years after its inception, Griffin Bridges continues to connect young men from the inner city to opportunity and success.
+Since its inception in 1993, Griffin Bridges continues to connect young men from the inner city to opportunity and success.

-The results are palpable.
-The Griffin Bridges Program has successfully enrolled and graduated over 100 young men in the last 25 years.
+The Griffin Bridges Program has successfully enrolled and graduated over 125 young men in the last 29 years.
 Over this course of time every commencement and academic award that Seton Hall Prep bestows on graduation has been represented by a Griffin Bridges student—Valedictorian, the Award for Academic Excellence, subject area medallions for excellence in Calculus, History, Theology, Language, Humanities, Art, and Literary Achievement, among others.
-The list of universities attended by these graduates reads like a list of the countries most competitive colleges and universities—Princeton, Georgetown, Holy Cross, Lehigh, Pratt, Villanova, Duke, Kenyon, and more.
-We are also proud to report that our Program Alumni are giving back to their local communities and the inner-city as professionals, sponsors, mentors, advisory committee members, volunteers, and teachers.

 William A. Hagan ‘50 was born in Brooklyn, New York, on August 31, 1932.
 The Hagan family moved from Brooklyn to Manhasset, Long Island, N.Y. in 1942.
 Bill attended grade school and two years at Manhasset High School.
 He then transferred to Seton Hall Prep. and graduated from there in 1950.
 Following Mr. Hagan's graduation from The Prep, he attended Georgetown, followed by a three-year stint in the US Air Force.
 He then earned a law degree from Columbia Law School, followed by a career at Shea & Gould, a well-known national law firm, ultimately becoming a partner there.
 William Hagan passed away in December 2013.
 He believed deeply in what The Prep had done for him as a young man and how it laid the foundation for his career success and his life of service.
 The mentoring he received at The Prep stayed with him his entire life.
 As a result of Mr. Hagan's generous gift, his name has been permanently memorialized through the naming of The Griffin Bridges Mentoring Program at The Prep to the William A. Hagan Jr. ’50 Mentoring Program.